nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `find [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [i/INTERNSHIP]…​ [m/MODULES]…​ [c/CCA]…​ [edu/EDUCATION]…​`

-* At least one of the optional fields must be provided.
 * The search is case-insensitive. e.g `hans` will match `Hans`
-* Only exact matches for fields will be allowed e.g. `Han` will not match `Hans`
+* The matching is done by character sequence. e.g. `ha` or `ns` will match `Hans`
 * Persons matching at least one of the fields or tags will be returned (i.e. `OR` search).

-* All arguments for tags provided must be an exact match to existing tags.
+Constraints:
+* At least one of the optional fields must be provided.
+* Only 1 prefix for each basic particulars field is allowed.

 Examples:
 * `find m/cs2030s m/cs2040s` returns anyone tagged with either `cs2030s` or `cs2040s` or both